allentertainmentsstudio/Terabox-video/README.md

 📲 Usage

-1. Start the bot in Telegram
+1️⃣ Start the bot in Telegram

 /start

-2. Send a TeraBox link
+2️⃣ Send a TeraBox share link

 Example:

 https://terabox.com/s/xxxxxx

-3. The bot will download the video and upload it to Telegram.
+3️⃣ The bot will download the video and upload it to Telegram.

 ---